fopelite/VerilogGuides/debian-apt.md

-# Installing SystemVerilog on Ubuntu using apt
+# Installing SystemVerilog on Debian-based systems using apt

 In this guide we'll show you, how to install all necessary tools for synthesing or simulating your SystemVerilog projects.